 Mix 50 µL of the extract, 100 µL of aluminum chloride 10% and 100 µL of 1 M potassium acetate.
 Bring the total volume up to 5 mL with distilled water.

-Complete the solution: Bring the total volume of the mixture up to 5 mL using distilled water.

-Allow the solution to rest for 30 min at RT.
+Allow the solution to rest for 30 min at room temperature.

+Use a spectrophotometer to measure the absorbance at 415 nm.

 Generate calibration curve: Prepare a series of 5 quercetin solutions ranging from 50, 100,175, 250 and 350 µL. volumetric to 10 mL.

-Generate calibration curve: Prepare quercetin solutions ranging from 2.5 to 100 mg/mL.

-Prepare calibration samples: For each quercetin solution (500µL), add 100 µL of aluminum chloride 10 and 100 µL potassium acetate 1 M,1.5mL of methanol 80% and 2.8 distilled water.
+Prepare calibration samples: For each quercetin solution (500µL), add 100 µL of aluminum chloride 10% and 100 µL potassium acetate 1 M,1.5mL of methanol 80% and 2.8 distilled water.

-Let the solution rest for 40 min at RT.
+Let the solution rest for 40 min at room temperature.

-Measure calibration absorbance: Measure the absorbance of the calibration samples at 415 nm using the spectrophotometer.
+Measure the absorbance of the calibration samples at 415 nm with the spectrophotometer.
 Record the absorbance values to construct the calibration curve.
 NOTE: Compare the total flavonoid concentration in ray flowers, tubular flowers, and whole flower heads.
 In this experiment, a completely randomized experimental design was used with five repetitions per treatment.
-The response variable was the concentration of flavonoids; the Tukey test was performed to compare means (SAS Institute, 2003).
+The response variable was the concentration of flavonoids; the treatment means were compared with the Tukey test (SAS Institute, 2003).

 Representative Results